 Pete has performed with many musical legends, from Doc Watson to Bill Monroe and Jerry Garcia.
 But perhaps his most high-profile and exciting appearance was in September, 2005, performing on the David Letterman show with his lifelong inspiration, Earl Scruggs, along with Steve Martin and two other players, backed by Joan Wernick and son Will Wernick, picking a high-speed “Foggy Mt.
 Breakdown”.
 The group, called Men With Banjos (Who Know How To Use Them), also performed at the New Yorker Festival.

 In recent years, Pete has toured in Russia, Europe, Israel, Canada, and the U.S. with his singer/guitar wife as the duet Pete & Joan Wernick (“Dr. and Nurse Banjo”).
 The two also teach bluegrass jam camps at festival locations and in Colorado.
-Pete also plays with the talented young bluegrass group Long Road Home, and the talented older “bluegrass/early jazz” group, Flexigrass, which he’s led since 1992.
-Flexigrass combines Pete’s bluegrass banjo style with the virtuosic vibraphone of Greg Harris and swinging clarinet of Bill Pontarelli, in a unique weave of creative tradition-based sounds applied to classic and original material.
+Pete's experimental band Flexigrass (a “bluegrass/early jazz” hybrid), has been active since 1992, with major festival appearances and several albums.
+Flexigrass combines Pete’s bluegrass banjo style with the virtuosic vibraphone of Greg Harris and swinging clarinet of Bill Pontarelli, a unique weave of tradition-based sounds applied to classic and original material.

 In 2010, Pete launched The Wernick Method, now teaching thousands to jam with a network of 60+ Wernick-certified teachers hosting bluegrass jam classes in 42 states and 11 countries.
 See LetsPick.org.